cjpardodelahoz/BIO556L/docs/models.md

 The `-s` flag is usef to specify the path to the alignment.
 The `-pre` flag specifies the path prefix that will be used to store the output files.
 In this case, all output files will be written in the directory `class_activities/week6/model_selection`, and all files names will start with `lecanoraceae_mcm7_unpart`

+IQ-Tree will evaluate 258 models, which are a combination of different base substitution rate matrices (e.g. GTR), base frequencies (e.g. +F), and heterogeneity (e.g. +G4) parameters.
+Check out [this link](http://www.iqtree.org/doc/Substitution-Models) for a comprehensive list of the substitution models considered by iqtree.

-IQ-TREE will print the log to the *STDOUT*.
+The log be printed to the *STDOUT*.
 We can also check the output files written in the specify directory:

 ```sh
 ls class_activities/week6/model_selection/lecanoraceae_mcm7_unpart*